rinchik/iFrameBox/README.md

 iFrameBox
 =========

-Simple cross-browser jQuery LightBox alternative to use inside iFrame
+Simple cross-browser jQuery LightBox alternative to use inside iFrame (it pops images from the inside of iFrame to paret document)

 Usage: